DSHS Injury-Related Websites

 The international health work authority that strives to bring the highest level of health to all people.

-- Web Based Injury Statistics Query and Reporting System (WISQARS)
+- WISQARS (Web-based Injury Statistics Query and Reporting System)

 An interactive database system that provides customized reports of injury-related data.

-The Texas Department of State Health Services does not endorse external links to other websites.
-These links are informational and may not be accessible to individuals with disabilities.
+External links to other sites are informational. and the Texas Department of State Health Services does not endorse them.
+These sites may also not be accessible to individuals with disabilities.